oVirt/ovirt-site/source/feature/affinity-rules-enforcement-manager.html.md

         4. Add positive affinity rule for 3 VMs
         5. Put balancer on power saving.
         6. Wait for a 4 regular intervals(4 \* regular interval).
-        7. Check in the logs that the service has been shutdown because of contradicting migrations.
+        7. Check in the logs that the manager has been shutdown because of contradicting migrations.

 ### Benefit to oVirt

-Affinity group will be better enforced when a service will be checking them periodically.
+Affinity group will be better enforced when a manager will be checking them periodically.

 ### Dependencies / Related Features